Coderkhay/Quick-response-code-challenge/README.md

 ### What I learned

-I have always had some difficulty when it comes vertically centering elements but with some trial and error i was able to center my QRcode using the style below;
+I have always had some difficulty when it comes to vertically centering elements but with some trial and error i was able to center my QRcode using the style below;

 ```css
 body{